Gardening Diary - November

 Prune, Remove and Clear

-Remove anything that's dead, diseased or damaged to give a nice appearance overall and to stop any further damage coming to any other plants local to the damaged ones.
+Next remove anything that's dead, diseased or damaged to give a nice appearance overall and to stop any further damage coming to any other plants local to the damaged ones.
+This could be done with a garden tool such as a handy trowel or a larger spade!
 Whilst here, having a healthy clear up is good practice to keep your garden looking in shape.

 Plant, Plant & Plant